aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `/usr/local/opt/php@7.2/bin/pecl`
 `/usr/local/opt/php@7.2/sbin/php-fpm`

-After we install the latest php version or after we install and switch to an older version we can run `pecl install` to add the extension we need.
+After we install the latest PHP version or after we install and switch to an older version we can run `pecl install` to add the extension we need.
 We can add the --force flag to the pecl install command in the case where pecl mistakingly thinks that the extension is already installed.

 ## Conclusion

 pecl install --force xdebug
 pecl install --force memcached

-In this article I listed the steps to take to install homebrew and then use homebrew to install multiple php versions.
+In this article I listed the steps to take to install homebrew and then use homebrew to install multiple PHP versions.

 The following resources were used to produce this article: